Working with the K’ómoks Nation towards Q’waq’wala7owkw on their unceded territory.

 Land Transfer and Title

-While Project Watershed is recognized internationally for its freshwater and marine stewardship, restoration and science capabilities, it does not hold title to land.
-Prior to purchasing the site Project Watershed discussed ownership of the site with the K’ómoks First Nation, due to its historical and cultural ties to the site, and City of Courtenay, due to its experience in managing and owning park or conservation lands.
-Both agencies stepped forward by agreeing to take on the role as joint landowners.
+Project Watershed is recognized internationally for its freshwater and marine stewardship, restoration and science capabilities.
+Prior to purchasing the site, Project Watershed discussed ownership of the site with the K’ómoks First Nation, due to its historical and cultural ties to the site, and the City of Courtenay, due to its experience in managing and owning park or conservation lands.
 On February 26th, 2021, ownership of the Kus-kus-sum property was transferred to the Comox Valley Project Watershed Society from Interfor Corporation.
-Project Watershed is holding the land “in trust” for the K’ómoks First Nation and the City of Courtenay while details of a co-ownership agreement between the two parties are finalized.
-Title to land will then transfer to K’ómoks First Nation and the City, with Project Watershed remaining as site manager throughout the restoration process.
+Project Watershed is holding the land “in trust” for the K’ómoks First Nation and the City of Courtenay while details of land agreement are finalized between all three parties.
+Title to land will then transfer to K’ómoks First Nation, with Project Watershed remaining as site manager throughout the restoration process.

 Related Posts